 Threat Modelling is where the fruit and further research into more ways of hacking (and forensics) can be found.
 An ongoing autodidactical effort that can be turned into an open-space workshop and in the moment can be adapted and extended to meet local needs.

-Learning Assembly is essential for malware forensics.
-Like the Kinky Linux command-line, it starts with a paper version to easy grok context.
+Learning Assembly and C is essential for malware forensics.
+Like the Kinky Linux command-line, assembly starts with a paper version to easy grok context and once no longer a stranger in a strange land, C is much easier to learn.

 The aim of Satir based organisational development is to assist in clarifying choices which fit well with an organisation.
 This includes facilitating discovery of (alternative) decision pathways.
 Additional assessments and interviewing can be used, especially where people have doubts about the accuracy of assessments already done.
 And with roleplay the hard stuff can become clear.